 TREATMENT OF HERNIATED DISC

 Herniated disc is the displacement of part of the gelatinous nucleus outside the fibrous ring.
 This part of the nucleus in question is located more precisely at the level of the intervertebral disc.
-The hernia compresses nearby structures to be able to compress the part of the nerve.
+The hernia compresses the surrounding structures so that it can compress the part of the nerve.
 If this is the case, sciatica in the lower limb or brachial in the upper limb will occur.
 Compression and prolongation of the nerve can be painful and lead to numbness and weakness in the body.

 Depending on its degree, the herniated disc can be called extrusion, bulging or protrusion.
 But, whatever the name, it is essential to know that disc problems are treated by physiotherapy or medication.